 We all know that having valuable web content is crucial for attracting people to your page.

-But from an SEO perspective – the way your content is structured is just as important as the information itself.
+But from an SEO marketing perspective – the way your content is structured is just as important as the information itself.

 Not only do you need to create incredible content, you also need to create it in a way that makes it easier for Google to recognize the value you are sharing.